phlogisticfugu/bradito.me-site/src/content/blog/reverse-pareto.md

 ![Cumulative Pareto Distribution](/0003-reverse-pareto-2.png)

 The "devil is in the details".
-There will be more and more hard problems that take an increasing amount effort to move the needle the next 1%.
+There will be more and more hard problems that take an increasing effort to move the needle the next 1%.
-In Generative AI, we're already seeing concerns with hallucinations, model safety and security, and challenges in [performance measurement](https://www.anthropic.com/index/evaluating-ai-systems).
+In Generative AI, we're already seeing concerns with hallucinations, unreliable outputs, model safety and security, and challenges in
+ [performance measurement](https://www.anthropic.com/index/evaluating-ai-systems).
 The issue is that even after solving these, there will be more problems to discover and solve.